House of Studies Vision, Mission, Core Values, and Affiliations

 Ecclesiastical patron and academic partner:

-You may find out more about the general academic agreements by visiting our Program page.
+You may find out more about the general academic agreements by visiting our House of Studies page.

 biblical, theological, and liturgical education to prepare students for community service/social justice and ministry/ordination in their respective communions and denominations,